 - 1. Based on the survey results, identify major concerns of the stakeholders as well as highlight opportunities for further improving transportation conditions along the study area. - Utilize the available crash information to identify problems related to safety.
 The information on low property damage crash calls obtained from police department would also help in identifying underlying minor issues; alleviating those could make the corridor safer for bicyclists and pedestrians. - 3.
 Derive Level of Service for all modes based on the available data collected for each mode. - 4.
-Develop a range of short and long term recommendations in cooperation with the City for maintaining higher multimodal level of service and increase safety along the corridor. - Identify opportunities for further improvements and developments along the downtown to make it more pedestrian and bicyclist friendly along with safe and efficient movement of motorists and transit vehicles.
+Develop a range of short and long term recommendations in cooperation with the City for maintaining higher multimodal level of service and increase safety along the corridor. - 5.
+Identify opportunities for further improvements and developments along the downtown to make it more pedestrian and bicyclist friendly along with safe and efficient movement of motorists and transit vehicles. - 6.
+Information will be utilized as the baseline for mode shift measurements and to project GHG reductions as a result of potential congestion management, bicycle, and pedestrian improvements.